gardener/landscaper/docs/usage/Blueprints.md

 # as jsonschema.
 - name: my-import-key
   required: true # required, defaults to true
+  type: data # this is a data import
   schema: # expects a jsonschema
     type: string
 # Import a target by specifying the targetType
 - name: my-target-import-key
   required: true # required, defaults to true
+  type: target # this is a target import
   targetType: landscaper.gardener.cloud/kubernetes-cluster

 # exports defines all values that are produced by the blueprint